Virtual Conference Support and FAQ's

 If you haven’t yet registered for the conference:

 You must also create a free Sched account (conference platform).
 You will receive an email invite from Sched to create an account/passcode after registering to attend with CAEE.
-Contact Nicole at email@example.com to have the invite re-sent.
+Contact Brianna at email@example.com to have the invite re-sent.

 Where do I log in?

 Use the Sched username and password for the account you created during the registration process to log in to the conference site.

 I forgot my password on Sched.
 Can I reset it?

 Yes, there is an option to reset your password when you go to log in.
 Click “Forgot password?” to reset.